 Summer Palace, an Imperial Garden in Beijing

-The Summer Palace: Beijing’s Best Day Out
+The Summer Palace: Beijing’s Best Day Out, Especially in Autumn

 Getting There

-Metro line 4 terminates at Beigongmen, which is the north gate and the sensible entry point.
+Metro Line 4 terminates at Beigongmen station, which is the north gate and the sensible entry point.
 The journey from central Beijing takes about 40 minutes and costs 4 yuan.
-Taxis from the city centre run 50-80 yuan depending on traffic, which can be considerable along the Fourth Ring Road.
+Taxis from the city centre run 50 to 80 yuan depending on traffic.
+Entry is 30 yuan; the comprehensive ticket covering the major pavilions and the Tower of Buddhist Incense is 60 yuan and worth it on a first visit.
+Online booking is advisable for holidays and weekends.

 Kunming Lake

-The lake itself covers three-quarters of the total Summer Palace area.
-In summer, rowing boats hire for around 70-100 yuan per hour from several jetties.
-The Seventeen Arch Bridge (which is actually a single bridge with 17 arches) connects the south shore to Nanhu Island, and walking across it puts you at a distance from the main crowds.
-Nanhu Island has a small temple and the best lake views in the complex.
+The lake covers three-quarters of the total Summer Palace area.
+Rowing boats hire for around 70 to 100 yuan per hour from several jetties.
+The Seventeen Arch Bridge connects the south shore to Nanhu Island; walking across it puts you away from the main crowd concentration.
+In January and February in cold years, the lake freezes and people skate on it, which is one of the more unusual Beijing winter experiences.

-Crowds and Timing
+Timing

 Eating